 Income Approach.
 The rental value of the subject property was determined using the Income Approach.
-Under the Income Approach, the remaining lease payments of the property is determined first, and then proper capitalization rate is applied to arrive at its net present value.
+Under the Income Approach, the remaining lease payments on the property is first determined followed by the application of the proper capitalization rate is applied to arrive at its net present value.
 The rental value of the property is determined on the basis of what a prudent lessor or a prospective lessee are willing to pay for its use and occupancy considering the prevailing rental rates of similar property and/or rate of return a prudent lessor generally expects on the return on its investment.

 13. Investment in Shares of Stock of Subsidiaries, Goodwill and Non-controlling Interests a.
-LLCDC and MHI
+NVRC